athmangude/paperkit/Issues/pre-release-issues.md

 ## Status: All Issues Closed ✅

 **Last Updated:** All open issues have been resolved and implemented.
-Material Design icons have been integrated throughout the project.
+Font icons have been integrated throughout the project using react-icons.

 ## List of issues